Selecting Music For Your Reception Is Crucial

 But, by all means, don’t hesitate to give your professional DJ 15 – 20 favorite titles to be sprinkled in during your reception, along with the songs you want for the special dances.
 But, after that, enjoy the reception, and leave the job of pleasing your crowd to him.

 Many DJ’s and services make available a list of music they have to offer.
 You can use it to customize the music to your own taste.
 An experienced DJ or service will evaluate your list and give you any suggestions if needed.
 Most of the time the client will select music that will fit the age group attending the function.
-So at least theoretically, everyone attending will be satisfied.
-But unless you have a background in reading crowds and motivating them with music, you have to decide whether you want to “force-feed” your guests with 3 or 4 hours of only your favorite songs, or give your DJ the flexibility to please the crowd in general.

 Believe me, if your list of music is wrong for your crowd, your DJ is caught in the middle.
 And it ain’t a pretty sight!